TuringIntern2018/TuringIntern2018.github.io/index.md

 [Other Tensorflow tips](https://turingintern2018.github.io/tensorflowother)

-The project was conducted by Alessandra Cabassi (University of Cambridge) and Junyang Wang (University of Newcastle) under the supervision of:
+The project was conducted by Alessandra Cabassi (PhD student, University of Cambridge) and Junyang Wang (PhD student, University of Newcastle) under the supervision of:

 Anthony Lee (Senior Lecturer, The Alan Turing Institute, University of Bristol)